 Therefore, if function $f(x)$ is locally given by a convergent power series or $f(x)$ is an analytic function:

 then the derivative of order $\alpha>0$ can be formally defined as

-Of course, for existing of such fractional derivative, it is necessary to verify the convergence of the specified series.
-Here $\alpha>0$ and $p\geq 0$ so we are avoiding the poles of the gamma function.
-General case when $\alpha$ and $p$ can be negative is considered in Subsection \ref{HR}.
+To ensure the existence of such a fractional derivative, it is necessary to verify the convergence of the specified series.
+Here, $p\geq 0$ allow to avoid the poles of the Gamma function in the numerator.
+The general case when $\alpha$ and $p$ can be negative is considered in Subsection \ref{HR}.

-In 1823 first application of fractional calculus was discovered by Abel (see for details \cite{PodlubnyAbel,LazarevHist}).
-Abel was looking for a curve in the plane such that the time required for a particle to slide down the curve to its lowest point under the influence of gravity is independent of its initial position on the curve.
-Such curve is called the tautochrone.
-Abel found that for funding this curve it is necessary to solve the equation
+In 1823, the first application of fractional calculus was discovered by Abel (see for details \cite{PodlubnyAbel,LazarevHist}).
+Abel was searching for a curve in the plane such that the time required for a particle to slide down the curve to its lowest point under the influence of gravity is independent of its initial position on the curve.
+Such a curve is called the tautochrone.
+Abel found that to find this curve, it is necessary to solve the equation